 Location.
 38° 54.622′ N, 122° 36.672′ W. Marker is in Lower Lake, California, in Lake County.
 Marker is on Main Street 0.1 miles east of California Route 29, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 16118 Main Street, Lower Lake CA 95457, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 12 miles of this marker, measured as the crow flies.
 Clearlake Lodge #130 I.O.O.F. (approx. 0.2 miles away); Lower Lake Schoolhouse (approx. 0.3 miles away); Stone House (approx. 7.3 miles away); Ranch House (approx. 10.8 miles away); First Church in Middletown (approx. 11 miles away); First Methodist Church Site (approx. 11 miles away); Old Bull Trail Road and St. Helena Toll Road (approx. 11.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 23, 2008, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 1,726 times since then and 34 times this year.
+It was originally submitted on June 23, 2008, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 1,806 times since then and 8 times this year.
 Photos: 1, 2. submitted on June 23, 2008, by Andrew Ruppenstein of Sacramento, California.
 3. submitted on May 16, 2011, by Andrew Ruppenstein of Sacramento, California.
 4. submitted on June 23, 2008, by Andrew Ruppenstein of Sacramento, California. • Kevin W. was the editor who published this page.